rich-newman/typescript-analyzer-eslint-prettier/docs/setupnode.md

 ## <a name="javascript"></a>Instructions for JavaScript

 1. Create a new Blank Node.js Console Application (JavaScript).
 2. Edit package.json.
-You need to create a new devDependencies entry at the same level as "author".
-So just replace the `"author": {"name": ""},` entry with what's below and save.
-If the package.json contains an empty eslintConfig section you can  remove this entire section.
+You need to create a new devDependencies entry at the same level as "author", or amend the existing devDependencies entry if one exists already.
+So replace the `"author": {"name": ""},` entry, or that plus any existing devDependencies, with what's below and save.
+If the package.json contains an empty eslintConfig section you can remove this entire section as well.
 The dependencies below are those that the [TypeScript Analyzer needs locally](installs.md#localinstall), plus the new plugin, eslint-plugin-node:
 ``` json
 "author": {
     "name": ""